In honor of my 4th wedding anniversary (which isn't until March 28th), I'd like to share our story. You know, the L-word story. Yikes.

 Now, just know, this is hard for me.
 I don't really know why.
 I hate being cheesy and lovey-dovey while in the midst of others.
 Especially on the interwebs!
 But I've made a promise to myself to be more vulnerable.
 So here it goes.
 And maybe you'll enjoy it?
 It's a love story, after all.
 (Oop!
 I said the L-word!)

 To really start with our story, you'd have to go all the way back to me finding a love in working with people with disabilities, and for Mark, his brother Jonathan being born with cerebral palsy.
-BUT that would be a terribly long story, so I'll just start out with when we met.
+BUT that would be a terribly long story (instead of just a regular long story, which is what it is going to be), so I'll just start out with when we met.

 I worked at a camp for people with disabilities called Camp Barnabas since I was 15, and that is where I decided to major in recreational therapy.
 In 2006, after my sophomore year in college, I was asked to be in charge of programs for Camp Blessing - a camp in Texas for people with disabilities.
 The founders were old friends - I met them at Camp Barnabas and started babysitting for them - and Jodi (one of the founders) knew that my classes in rec therapy would come in handy.